Mexico-US tariff deal: Questions, concerns for migration

 “How else was Mexico going to understand that it is not right to leave migration uncontrolled?” said Gastelum, who is also a member of National Action.

-Meanwhile, a rally later Saturday in Tijuana that López Obrador called to defend Mexican pride and dignity was expected to take on more of a festive atmosphere.
+Gavidia said he didn’t know much about the National Guard beyond rumors that it was coming, but he wasn’t concerned about being deported — his documents were in order.
+Not so for many other migrants.

-“It was (originally supposed to be) a meeting to show support for the incoming governor … that turned into a demand for peace and respect on the tariffs issue,” local restaurateur and businessman Francisco Villegas said.
-“But since the tariffs issue was sorted out by having Marcelo Ebrard and his team up there, it is now turning into a celebration.”
+“Most are worried,” Gavidia said, “because they could be set upon at any time. … There will be no sleeping here today.”

 Orsi reported from Mexico City, and Sherman reported from San Jose del Cabo, Mexico.
-Associated Press writer María Verza in Mexico City contributed.
+Associated Press writer María Verza in Mexico City, video journalist Jordi Lebrija in Tijuana and video journalist Benjamín Alfaro in Ciudad Hidalgo contributed.